uArm-Developer/Controller/scene_demo/slider/README.md

 ![](https://github.com/uArm-Developer/Controller/blob/master/scene_demo/slider/img/xloder.png)

-***The other way to download the code***(If you want to change the code in the firmware, you need to download the firmware in the following way:):
+***The other way to download the code***:
+(If you want to change the code in the firmware, you need to download the firmware in the following way:)

 1.Download the project  [slider](https://github.com/uArm-Developer/Controller/tree/master/scene_demo/slider).
 Click [this](https://github.com/uArm-Developer/SwiftProForArduino/wiki/How-to-download-single-file-from-GitHub) to learn how to download single directory from GitHub.